Representation theory of mirabolic quantum $\mathfrak{sl}_n$: The mirabolic quantum group and its representations

 This shows that $(\widetilde Q(f)\cdot x_{\lambda})\otimes u_{\{2,\ldots,r+1\}} \in MU(n)\cdot x_{\lambda,r}$ whenever $\deg\widetilde Q(f)\leq\deg Q(f)+1$.
 Finally, we compute for $1\leq i\leq r-1$:

 Since $e_k\cdot x_{\lambda}=0$ for all $k$, we have:

-The iterated commutator in the last equality above can be simplified using the defining relations in $MU(n)$ to get that it is equal to a linear combination of monomials in the $f_t$'s each having degree lesser than or equal to $\deg Q(f)$ (up to a factor of some $k_t$'s).
+The iterated commutator in the last equality above can be simplified using the relation~\eqref{eq:usln.3} to get that it is equal to a linear combination of monomials in the $f_t$'s each having length lesser than or equal to $\deg Q(f)$ (up to a factor of some $k_t$'s).
 Then, by the induction assumption, we have that the summands in \eqref{eq:bigsum1} for $j<i$ all lie in $MU(n)\cdot x_{\lambda,r}$.
 This implies that the same must be true for the summand when $j=i$, which is equal to:

 where $I_i=\{1,2,\dots, r+1\}\sm\{i\}$.
 This completes the proof of the claim.